-Alexandria Ocasio-Cortez calls herself ‘radical,’ says her mistakes don't compare to Trump's 'lies'
+Alexandria Ocasio-Cortez calls herself 'radical,' says her mistakes don't compare to Trump's 'lies'

 CLICK HERE FOR THE FOX NEWS APP

-Ocasio-Cortez fired back: "I think that there's a lot of people more concerned about being precisely, factually, and semantically correct than about being morally right...
+Ocasio-Cortez fired back: "I think that there's a lot of people more concerned about being precisely, factually and semantically correct than about being morally right...
 Whenever I make a mistake.
 I say, 'Okay, this was clumsy,' and then I restate what my point was.
 But it's-- it's not the same thing as-- as the president lying about immigrants.
 It's not the same thing, at all."

 She said “it’s only been radicals” like Presidents Abraham Lincoln and Franklin Delano Roosevelt who have altered the course of history and made progress in America.